utsavshrestha/SellAnyCar/README.md

 - User can discuss on different topic on online forum
 - User can give feedback on how they fell about the website
 - User can Update their info
+- User can view the help tab so learn how to use the website.
+The help file is not completed will be done soon
+- Admin is provided with seperate  emai id: shresthau96@gmail.com password:password
+- Admin can view the user details.
+- Admin can add, update and delete the events
+- Admin can view the cars detail added by the user also who added it.
+- Admin can view the feedback given by the user